How do I apply to U of T Scarborough?

 How can I learn about the campus?

-You can learn more about the campus through our on-campus and online events which are designed to give you a comprehensive overview of U of T Scarborough.
-You can also see what the campus looks like and get a better understanding of a day at U of T Scarborough through an on-campus or virtual tour.
+You can learn more about the campus through our campus tours, on-campus events, virtual information sessions, and recorded presentations which are designed to give you a comprehensive overview of U of T Scarborough.

 What is a Combined Degree Program?